 Bus companies have a strict duty to take as many precautions as possible to provide safe transportation for passengers.
-If you or a loved one sustained serious or fatal injuries in a crash because a bus company failed to fulfill its safety duties, the Law Offices of Ogle, Elrod & Baril, PLLC, can help you pursue compensation for your damages.
+If you or a loved one sustained serious or fatal injuries in a crash because a bus company failed to fulfill its safety duties, OEB Law, PLLC, can help you pursue compensation for your damages.

 Call us today at 865-546-1111 for a free, no-obligation case evaluation with a bus accident lawyer in Jefferson City.
 If you have a viable case, we can develop a legal strategy for recovering compensation for your injuries and financial losses from the bus accident.
 We protect your legal rights throughout every step of the process.

 How Can I Receive Compensation for My Injuries?